The Cascade Range is a great mountain range in North America that spans all the way from southern British Columbia through to Northern California.

 The mountains are home to both non-volcanic mountains and volcanoes as it lies within the Pacific Ring of Fire.
 The Cascade volcanoes are responsible for all of the volcanic eruptions in the conterminous United States in the past 200 years.

 Check out this guide for a comprehensive overview on the Cascade Mountain Range, including information on its most notable mountains and best hikes.
-For our list of the best hiking parks in America see this article.
+See our list of the best hikes in America.

 The geology of the Cascade Range varies between its northern and southern sections.
 Although the northern section does contain some notable volcanoes, the mountains do not have a volcanic origin.
 On the other hand, the southern section of the Cascades, including the High Cascades, was formed as a result of volcanic activity.